phbradley/conga/README.md

-# Clonotype Neighbor Graph Analysis (CoNGA) -- version 0.1.1
+# Clonotype Neighbor Graph Analysis (CoNGA) -- version 0.1.2

 This repository contains the `conga` python package and associated scripts and workflows. `conga` was developed to detect correlation between T cell gene expression profile and TCR sequence in single-cell datasets.
-We've just recently added support for gamma delta TCRs and for B cells, too.
+We have since added support for gamma delta TCRs and for B cells, too.

+`conga` currently supports:
+- human TCRab, TCRgd, and Ig
+- mouse TCRab, TCRgd, and Ig
+- rhesus TCRab and TCRgd *NEW*

 `conga` is in active development right now so the interface may change in the next few months.
 Questions and requests can be directed to `pbradley` at `fredhutch` dot `org` or `stefan.schattgen` at `stjude` dot `org`.